 Then, both teams must stay aligned.
 One tip to build and maintain alignment is having the same goal(s).

-Sales and marketing need to move in lockstep to amplify reach.
+Sales and marketing teams need to move together to amplify reach.

-When we started this program, the conventional wisdom was we should run ads for 2-4 weeks to “warm-up” the accounts before sales prospecting starts.
+When we started our program, the conventional wisdom was we should run ads for 2-4 weeks to “warm up” the accounts before we moved forward with sales prospecting efforts.
 But, we noticed our booking rate went up significantly when our ads campaigns and sales prospecting started on the same day.

 But it’s generally challenging to “herd cats.”
-So, from the get-go, we have been very intentional about turning our account-based everything program into a recurring cadence to build habits.
+So to build habits and make sure the team knows what they should be doing at every stage, we’ve been very intentional about turning our account-based everything program into a recurring cadence.

 - Have a game plan and defined schedule